journals

 Writing practice has been a powerful aid in self creation for me, so I ventured into the art of bookmaking to make vessels for the words of others.
 The word journal comes from a root meaning "daily" and was at one point used to refer to a book of church services.
 It is a sibling of the word journey and a cousin of diary.

-First I make the cases, pairing Italian and Japanese book cloths on the spine with decorative papers from Italy, Japan, Nepal, and India, most of which are silk-screened by hand and made of local fibers.
-I then sew each text block by hand using short-grain paper and assemble the finished case-bound book with archival-quality glue.
+The cases use Italian and Japanese book cloths on the spine and decorative papers from Italy, Japan, Nepal, and India, many of which are silk-screened by hand and made of local fibers.
+I hand-sew each text block using short-grain paper and assemble the finished case-bound book with PVA glue.

 Here is some recent work: